 - Around the chin and lower jaw where food could become trapped

 Use a pair of blunt ended scissors for these tasks.
 Electric clippers can be used to cut hair on your dog’s body.
 Choose a pair of clippers that operate quietly, so as not to startle your dog, and clip with the growth direction of your dog’s hair.
+For more options head over to our guide on dog grooming clippers.

 Seven: Look out for Skin Problems